Strait of Hormuz and Maritime Security

 Background

-Understanding global energy geopolitics, critical maritime trade routes, international law concerning freedom of navigation, and India's strategic interests in West Asia and global trade.
+Understanding global energy security, strategic waterways, international law of the sea, and India's economic and strategic interests in West Asia.
+Disruptions here have global economic repercussions.

 The Strait of Hormuz is a strategically vital narrow sea passage connecting the Persian Gulf to the Arabian Sea and the Gulf of Oman.
 It is one of the world's most important maritime choke points, through which a significant portion of global oil and gas supplies, as well as international trade, passes, making its security critical for global energy markets and economic stability.